ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/README.md

 ## Project Summary

-This project explores store-level transaction data from Dunnhumby, a global customer data science company.
-By identifying underperforming stores and analyzing customer behavior, the analysis reveals data-driven strategies to increase sales.
-Through RFM-based segmentation, campaign effectiveness analysis, and time-based targeting, the project recommends using Campaign 18 to reach the Best Customer segment during high-engagement time slots, with the goal of boosting revenue in underperforming stores.
+This project analyzes over 2.5 million household-level transactions from Dunnhumby to uncover data-driven strategies that improve sales in underperforming retail stores.
+By combining customer segmentation (RFM analysis), campaign effectiveness evaluation, and time-based engagement insights, the analysis identifies actionable recommendations to target the right customers with the right campaigns at the right time.

 ---

 ## Problem Statement

-Approximately 80% of the total sales come from just 12% of stores.
-The remaining 96.6% of stores are considered underperforming, with monthly sales growth below the company average of 9.3%.
+Only 12% of stores account for 80% of total revenue.
+The remaining 96.6% are underperforming with monthly sales growth below 9.3%.

 **Business Question:**
 How can Dunnhumby increase the sales value of underperforming stores within a two-month period through better targeting and campaign strategies?